Subscript and superscript: Superscripts that typically do not extend above the ascender line

 These superscripts typically share a baseline with numerator digits, the top of which are aligned with the top of the full-height numerals of the base font; lowercase ascenders may extend above.

 Ordinal indicators are sometimes written as superscripts (1^{st}, 2^{nd}, 3^{rd}, 4^{th}, rather than 1st, 2nd, 3rd, 4th), although many English-language style guides recommend against this use.
-Other languages use a similar convention, such as 1er or 2e in French, or 4ª and 4º in Galician and Italian, or 4.ª and 4.º in Portuguese and Spanish.
+Romance languages use a similar convention, such as 1er or 2e in French, 4ª and 4º in Galician, Brazilian Portuguese and Italian, or 4.ª and 4.º in European Portuguese and Spanish.

 In medieval manuscripts, many superscript as well as subscript signs were used to abbreviate text.
 From these developed modern diacritical marks (glyphs, or "accents" placed above or below the letter).
 Also, in early Middle High German, umlauts and other modifications to pronunciation would be indicated by superscript letters placed directly above the letter they modified.
 Thus the modern umlaut ü was written as uͤ.
 Both vowels and consonants were used in this way, as in ſheͨzze and boͮsen. In modern typefaces, these letters are usually smaller than other superscripts, and their baseline is slightly above the base font's midline, making them extend no higher than a typical ordinal indicator.

 Superscripts are used for the standard abbreviations for service mark (℠) and trademark (™).
 The signs for copyright © and registered trademark ® are also sometimes superscripted, depending on the typeface or house style.